Uchechi Kalu

-Uchechi Kalu is an Igbo Nigerian-born multidisciplinary artist, poet and creativity coach.
-Ohafia.
+Uchechi Kalu is an Igbo Nigerian-born multidisciplinary artist, poet and creativity coach, in Ohafia Local Government Area of Abia State, southeastern Nigeria.
 She is best known for her work as a poet, technologist, and entrepreneur.
 She studied with the late poet June Jordan and taught poetry with the Poetry For The People program.
 She continues to write and perform on stages around the world.